Microsoft Corp Annual Shareholders Meeting Transcript

 John Wendell Thompson - Microsoft Corporation - Independent Chairman

 Welcome.
 I'm John Thompson, Chair of the Board of Microsoft.
-This is the first year we're holding our annual meeting in an all-virtual format.
-We strive to make the meeting as inclusive as possible by offering our shareholders the same opportunities to participate as provided at the in-person portion of our past meetings.
+Today, we're holding our Annual Shareholder Meeting in a virtual format.
+In doing so, we strive to make the meeting as inclusive as possible by offering the same opportunities to participate as provided at in-person meetings.
+We really appreciate your participation today.

-In addition to the live webcast of the Annual Shareholder Meeting, shareholders have the option to view the meeting via M
+In addition to the live webcast of today's meeting, shareholders and other stakeholders have the option to view the meeting through Microsoft Teams on the Investor Relations website.
+The Teams broadcast will use Microsoft Translator, an Azure service that uses cognitive services for real-time translation in several languages.

+I'd like to share with you the presenters for our meeting.
+Speaking will be: Satya Nadella, our Chief Executive Officer; Amy Hood, our Executive Vice President and Chief Financial Officer; Dev Stahlkopf, our Corporate Vice President and General Counsel and Corporate Secretary.
+Dev will address the business and procedural portion of the meeting; followed by Amy, who will r

 Microsoft Corp Annual Shareholders Meeting Transcript